Romy Gonzalez Player Props: White Sox vs. Marlins

-Romy Gonzalez -- with a slugging percentage of .533 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox against the Miami Marlins, with Eury Perez on the hill, on June 9 at 8:10 PM ET.
+Romy Gonzalez -- with a slugging percentage of .533 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox versus the Miami Marlins, with Sandy Alcantara on the hill, on June 10 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Yankees.
+In his previous game he had a hitless showing (0-for-3) against the Yankees.

 Romy Gonzalez Game Info & Props vs. the Marlins